rajabzz/digikala-sentiment-lstm/README.md

 # digikala-sentiment-lstm
-> 🧠Trains a simple LSTM model on the Digikala sentiment classification task
+> 🧠Trains a simple LSTM model on the Digikala product comment dataset for the sentiment classification task

 ![](sample.gif)